rmkraus/demo-ansible-monitoring/docs/prep.md

     --mount type=bind,src=/full/path/to/demo-data,dst=/data \
     --name demo \
     -it rmkraus/demo-ansible-monitoring:latest

+# after exit, the container can be restarted with
+docker start -i demo
 ```

 3. The container will populate the data directory with a skeleton configuration and initialize the internal Terraform database.
 Update the `/date/config.sh` and `/data/tower-license.txt` files with the data for your demo.